Adamkzh/sql_rag_agent/README.md

 What it does
 ------------
-- Routes queries between SQL, docs, and hybrid modes using LLM function-calling logic.
+- Routes queries between SQL, docs, and hybrid modes using LLM + a deterministic keyword check for policy terms.
-- Generates SQLite-safe SQL with a retry-and-correct loop.
+- Injects business rules from `data/policies.md` (e.g., VIP > $1,000 in last 12 months) into SQL generation so constraints are enforced even if the user forgets them.
-- Retrieves policy snippets from `data/policies.md` for business-rule alignment.
+- Generates SQLite-safe, SELECT-only SQL with a retry-and-correct loop.
-- Masks PII (email, phone, address) before returning results.
+- Masks PII (email, phone, address) in result rows; blocks explicit PII requests.
 - Emits JSONL trace logs for each step to `logs/trace.jsonl`.

 Routing pipeline